sirineb/Java-Core/README.md

 ### Polymorphism
 Objects belonging to the same branch of a hierarchy, when told to do the same thing, can manifest that behavior differently.
 ## Java Syntax Notions

+### Access Specifier
+* public: Any object in any package can see the variable.
+* protected: Any object defined in the same package, or a subclass (in any package), can see the variable.
+* No specifier: Only objects whose classes are defined in the same package can see the variable.
+* private: 	Only the class containing the variable can see it.

 ### Static and instance methods
 There are two types of methods: instance and static.
 Static methods or class methods’ don't dependent on object's state.
 Object instance are not needed to invoke them.
 Just the name of the class.
 ```